ibm-cloud-docs/transit-gateway/helpful-tips.md

 ## Generic Routing Encapsulation (GRE) connection considerations
 {: #gre-considerations}

-The use of GRE tunnels is restricted to IBM-approved use cases only.
-[Create a support case](/docs/get-support?topic=get-support-open-case) to discuss and get approval for your specific use case.
-{: important}

 When configuring a GRE tunnel, you must specify an availability zone in which to create the tunnel.
 Because of this, if for some reason that zone becomes unavailable, any network connected through a GRE tunnel on that zone is unreachable.
 To configure a highly available GRE tunnel, you must create a GRE tunnel in multiple zones, connecting the same endpoints.

 For more information and a use case example, refer to [Connect networks using a High Availability GRE tunnel](/docs/transit-gateway?topic=transit-gateway-about#use-case-8).